shaofengzeng/SuperPoint-Pytorch/README.md

     |   |   |--H_1_2
     |   |-- ...
     ```
-    You can create *soft links* if you already have *coco, hpatches* data sets, the commands are,
+    Create *soft links* if you already have *coco, hpatches* data sets, commands are like,
     ```
     cd data
     ln -s dir_to_coco ./coco
     ```
-* 2 The training steps are much similar to [rpautrat/Superpoint](https://github.com/rpautrat/SuperPoint).
+* 2 Training steps are much similar to [rpautrat/Superpoint](https://github.com/rpautrat/SuperPoint).
-    **However we strongly suggest you read the scripts first so that you can give correct settings for your envs.**
+    **However we strongly suggest you read the scripts first before training**
     - 2.0 Modify the following code in train.py, line 61, to save your models, if necessary
           `if (i%118300==0 and i!=0) or (i+1)==len(dataloader['train']):`
     - 2.1 set proper epoch in _*.yaml_.